XanaduAI/blackbird/README.rst

 * ``cos()``
 * ``sqrt()``

-and the intrinic variable
+and the intrinsic variable

 * ``pi``

-You can also use previously defined variable names in your expressions.
+You can also use previously defined variable names in your expressions:

 .. code-block:: python

     float gamma = 2*cos(alpha*pi)
     float test = n**2

-We can also define arrays, by specifying ``'array'`` after the variable type.
+To define arrays, specify ``'array'`` after the variable type.
+Each row of the array is then defined on an indented line, with columns separated by columns.

 .. code-block:: python